ibevers/MDP-policy-optimization/README.md

 # MDP-policy-optimization
-Code to find the optimal policy for a small, medium, and large datasets for Markov decision processes
+This is a project to find optimal policies for a small, medium, and large dataset of samples from a Markov decision process.
+This project was completed for CS 238 (Decision-making Under Uncertainty).